gsapijaszko/flora_sil/readme.md

 In Poland, occurrence of the species is usually shown in ATPOL squares.
 You can get the ATPOL grid by spatial joining them with coordinates provided by `jahres` data set.
 For that we will use `atpolR` package.
-As the ATPOL grid is provided in `EPSG:2180` reference system, we have to transform our `malvas` set to it, prior to run spatial join.
-And secondly, as it’s used only in Poland, we have to filter out only location within Poland’s border.
+As the ATPOL grid is provided in `EPSG:2180` coordinate reference system, we have to transform our `malvas` set to it, prior to run spatial join.
+And secondly, as ATPOL is used only in Poland, we have to filter out locations within Poland’s border.

 ``` r
 atpol10 <- atpolR::atpol10k()